Coconut: Harvesting

+Monkey labor controversy

+The Southern pig-tailed macaque is the only monkey species commonly and extensively employed for labor.
+For centuries in Southeast Asia, these monkeys have been trained to harvest coconuts and other fruits.
+Their training methods rely solely on punishment and the threat of punishment.
+These techniques are examples of what psychologists call aversives—unpleasant stimuli used to change behavior, either through positive punishment (adding something unpleasant after an undesired behavior) or negative reinforcement (removing something unpleasant when the desired behavior is performed).

-A more controversial method employed by a small number of coconut farmers in Thailand and Malaysia use trained pig-tailed macaques to harvest coconuts.
+A small number of coconut farmers in Thailand and Malaysia use trained Southern pig-tailed macaques to harvest coconuts.
 Thailand has been raising and training pig-tailed macaques to pick coconuts for around 400 years.
 Training schools for pig-tailed macaques still exist both in southern Thailand and in the Malaysian state of Kelantan.

 The practice of using macaques to harvest coconuts was exposed in Thailand by the People for the Ethical Treatment of Animals (PETA) in 2019, resulting in calls for boycotts on coconut products.
 PETA later clarified that the use of macaques is not practiced in the Philippines, India, Brazil, Colombia, Hawaii, and other major coconut-producing regions.

 Substitutes for cooler climates

 In cooler climates (but not less than USDA Zone 9), a similar palm, the queen palm (Syagrus romanzoffiana), is used in landscaping.
-Its fruits are similar to the coconut, but smaller.
+Its fruits are similar to coconut, but smaller.
 The queen palm was originally classified in the genus Cocos along with the coconut, but was later reclassified in Syagrus.
 A recently discovered palm, Beccariophoenix alfredii from Madagascar, is nearly identical to the coconut, more so than the queen palm and can also be grown in slightly cooler climates than the coconut palm.
 Coconuts can only be grown in temperatures above 18 C and need a daily temperature above 22 C to produce fruit.

-Production by country
+Production

+In 2022, world production of coconuts was 62 million tonnes, led by Indonesia, India, and the Philippines, with 73% combined of the total.

 Indonesia

-Indonesia is the world's largest producer of coconuts, with gross production of 15 million tonnes.
-A sprouting coconut seed is the logo for Gerakan Pramuka Indonesia, the Indonesian scouting organization.
+Indonesia is the world's largest producer of coconuts, with a gross production of 15 million tonnes.